sciabarra/AgileSites/doc/reference/FAQ.md

+## I have compilations errors.

+AgileSites 1.8 requires Java 7.
+If you have Java 6 in your path the code won't compile since it is using features found only in JDK version 7 or greater.

 ## Where are the binaries?
 I see only the sources in the download page

 The framework is, by design, source only.
 The build will actually create 2 jars, one is the core and will be deployed (by the integrated installer) inside the WebCenter Sites webapp.

-Another jar is built and deployed in the shared folder and contains you application logic.
+Another jar is built and deployed in the shared folder and contains your application logic.
 This jar is continously built and deployed by the `wcs-package-jar` command.
 Both the jar are built automatically by an heavily tested automated build.

-The framework lets you create 1 eclipse project, typing `eclipse` and importing the `app` folder in eclipse as an Eclipse project.
+The framework lets you create one eclipse project, typing `eclipse` and importing the `app` folder in eclipse as an Eclipse project.

-## I have compilations errors.

-AgileSites 1.8 requires Java 7.
-If you have Java 6 in your path the code won't compile since it is using features found only in JDK version 7 or greater.

 ## How do I add a custom library to the framework?